 |

-Order 1 Jar of Spicecraft Prime Steak and Beefburger Seasoning for only $11.97 - Shipped FREE by USPS Mail!
-Just Click on the "Add To Cart" Button below | Some other basic smoking tips:
+1 Jar of Spicecraft Prime Steak and Beefburger Seasoning for ONLY $10.97!
+And AS ALWAYS - Shipped FREE in the U.S.!

 1. Use only hardwood, fruitwood or herb woods for smoking.
 Avoid softwoods, such as Cedar, Douglas Fir, Pine and Spruce, which are loaded with unpleasant pitch and resin and will ruin your meat.